olifrost/olifrost.github.io/_posts/2019-09-27-i-cant-swim.md

 {% include poster-gallery.html path="bestof" %}

-The new posters used by organisations like [Greenpeace](https://www.instagram.com/p/B5XqpxPjSU8/), offered press space in The Times, and translated into several different languages.
+The new posters were used by organisations like [Greenpeace](https://www.instagram.com/p/B5XqpxPjSU8/), offered press space in The Times, and translated into several different languages.

 {% include poster-gallery.html path="results" %}